I love the walk outdoors on a cool autumn night around our neighborhood. But not all the candy. There’s just too much Halloween candy.

 Ideas for Celebrating Halloween-time

-- Put out photos on your mantle or dining room side board of loved ones who have passed away.
+- Put out photos on your mantle or dining room sideboard of loved ones who have passed away.
 Over the next week, tell stories about their lives.

 - 26 Non-Candy Halloween Treats Kids Will Love by Katie at Wellness Mama.